forflo/PiFo/README.md

 	$ make install

-This will install it in ~/.purple/plugins so that only the user who install it can use it.
+This will install it in ~/.purple/plugins so that only the user who installed it can use it.

 To install it for everybody on your computer,